jsinoimeri/AndroidOpenGL/README.md

 AndroidOpenGL
 =============

-OpenGL examples using Android
+OpenGL examples using Android.
+All files uploaded are Android Studio Projects.

+All examples have been taken and been modified from Pro OpenGL ES for Android textbook

 OpenGLSquareApp:

-                This is an Android Studio project consisting of the first example taken from the textbook Pro OpenGL ES for Android.

-                When complied and run, you will see, on the screen, a 2x2 colourful square moving in both directions vertically.
+                The first example is a 2x2 colourful square rendered onto the screen moving vertically in both directions.